mhrimaz/AwesomeJavaFX/README.md

 - [AsciidocFX](http://asciidocfx.com/) - Asciidoc FX is a book/document editor to build PDF, Epub, Mobi and HTML books, documents and slides.
 AsciidocFX is also a winner of [Duke’s Choice Award 2015](https://www.oracle.com/corporate/pressrelease/dukes-award-102815.html).
 - [FXDesktopSearch](https://github.com/mirkosertic/FXDesktopSearch) - FXDesktopSearch is a Java and JavaFX based Desktop Search Application.
 It crawls a configured set of directories and allows you to do fulltext search with different languages support on the content.
 - [JStackFX](https://github.com/twasyl/jstackfx) - It is not an easy task to analyse thread dumps as files generated by the jstack tool provides raw text files.
 JStackFX will help you to do that with a nice FX GUI.
+- [Modellus](https://www.pixelduke.com/projects#modellus) - Modellus is a freely available Swing and JavaFX app.
+It was the first application to integrate both Swing and JavaFX together in a single app (back then using a custom made solution - JXScene - not available at the time).
+It is used all over the world and in several published scientific papers.
+Samples range from Physics to Mathematics, going through Mechanics, Chemistry, Statistics, Algebra, Geometry, among others.
 - [Musicott](http://octaviospain.github.io/Musicott/) - Musicott is an application that manages and plays music files.
 Coded in Java 8 with JavaFX.
 - [PDFsam Basic](https://pdfsam.org/) - PDFsam Basic is an opensource JavaFX application to merge, split, extract pages, rotate and mix PDF files.
 - [SkedPal](https://www.skedpal.com/) - SkedPal™ combines the best elements of creativity and structure to optimize your time and productivity.